 I believe it was on this stretch that we were suddenly in front of a wide but shallow jokk.
 Well, what do you do?
 We hadn’t been forewarned, but there was only one thing to do.
 We had to get prepared to wade across.
 We took off our boots and tied them onto our backpacks, put the socks inside them, folded our pants up to our knees and set out into the fast flowing water.
-The bottom was stony and somewhat slippery and you had to tread very carefully not to lose your balance.
+The bottom was stony and somewhat slippery and you had to tread very carefully so as not to lose your balance.
 But of course we made it, even though I bet it took us a good while to cross that wide jokk.
 When we got to the other side, it was time for rest, drying of feet and putting socks and boots back on.
 It had been fun and we laughed a lot, but only when it was all over.
 Today there is of course a bridge over that jokk.

-Very often there was no visible path at all and you had to follow the cairns (röse) that were set up at regular intervals to indicate the trail.
+Very often there was no visible path at all and you had to follow the cairns (röse) that were set up at fairly reasonable intervals to indicate the trail.
 We had army maps (generalstabskarta) that we followed carefully and we used our compass too.
 We always knew where we were on the map.

 Conditions have changed considerably since 1947.
 I have been told that long planks have now been put down across marshes and in lots of places where we got our boots and socks pretty wet.
-Alas, there was no Gore-Tex in those days.
-And suspension bridges have been built over some of the places where we waded across the streams.
-Also, the huts have become more comfortable, but I do believe that if you want to take a shower, you still have to depend on the occasional water fall where you get yourself under almost ice cold water from the melting snow up high.
+Also suspension bridges have been built over some of the places where we waded across the streams.
+The huts have become more comfortable, but I do believe that if you want to take a shower, you still have to depend on the occasional water fall where you get yourself under almost ice cold water from the melting snow up high.
 I vividly remember that once we were so hot and sweaty that we actually went swimming in a jokk in 7°C water.
 That swim was short but invigorating.

 One day between Alesjaure and Sälka we climbed up to a pass, Tjäktjapasset, that is at 1150 m altitude, the highest point on the 130 km of trail from Abisko to Kebnekajse.
 It began to snow as we were resting there.
-A wind shelter has since then been constructed at this pass but back in my days there was nothing but rocks and barren ground.
+A wind shelter has since been constructed at this pass but back in my days there was nothing but rocks and barren ground.
 We sat down to rest after the steep climb and Mother and Arne drank the last few sips of the snaps they had brought with them and emptied their little flask.
 It was chilly.
-There was a general buttoning of anoraks up to our chins.
+There was a general buttoning-up of anoraks all the way to the chin.
 This temperature is practically the rule in places like this even in the middle of the short northern summer.
-In those days that day’s hike was 25 km, but a new hut has been added halfway, Tjäkta stugan, to make the long trek more available to everybody.
+At the time, that day’s trek was 25 km, but a new hut has been added halfway, Tjäkta stugan, to make the long trek more available to everybody.